libpd/pd-for-android/README.txt

 Some general hints regarding quirks of the Android SDK and Eclipse:

- * Although I am a big fan of the command line and not at all fond of Eclipse, I currently find myself unable to support ant builds of pd-for-android because the ant tasks of the Android SDK can't handle aidl files in library projects.
-This doesn't make much sense because sharing aidl files between applications seems like the best possible use of library projects.
-Anyway, the Eclipse plugin can handle aidl files, and so I reluctantly recommend Eclipse for working on the Java bits of pd-for-android.

- * If you still want to use ant, you need to copy the contents of PdCommon/src to all projects that depend on PdCommon.
-After that, you can create an ant build file with "android update project --path <project_dir>".
+ * If you want to use ant to build Pd, you first need to say android update project --path . in each project folder.

  * I experimented with builders for native components in Eclipse, and the results have been disappointing.
 So, the recommended way to build the